data-pup/misc-notes/twiggy-issue-57/NOTES.md

 Before I started changing things, it is worth documenting how the `paths` function works.
 This can be found in `analyze.rs`.

+### Working Notes

+I wrote a test fixture, and need to verify it, but this should provide a wasm module that involves some various call paths to traverse.